nevzorl/gamemax-paginator/README.md

 * `execute` - The function that will execute when you click on your 'custom' reaction.

-* `rules` - Hmm.. what is it?
-These are the checks that will execute your functions.
-For example, if you do this: `1 > 0` then the function will be executed.
-If you do `0 > 1`, then the function will not be executed, because the check returns `false`.
-This is just an example, you can do your own checks, for example `!member` or `isNaN(1r)` and etc..

 * `imports` - Required parameters to run the function.
 They must be in an array or you will get an error.
 For example, in the `execute` parameter you want something to be displayed in the console.
 We indicate callback in `execute` example `text` and in the imports we include our text `["Hello bro"]`

-**❗️❗️ Attention.
-The custom functions are very sensitive.
-Therefore, if you do not want to specify anything in the parameter, use `<emoji / execute / rules / imports>: null` to avoid getting errors!**